Latest Morpho (MORPHO) News Update

 TLDR

-1. JPYC Stablecoin Integration (Q1 2026) – Launch of Japanese Yen stablecoin on Morpho Markets.
+1. JPYC Stablecoin Integration (Q1 2026) – Adding Japanese Yen stablecoin lending/borrowing markets to expand Asian institutional adoption.

 Deep Dive